 In order to continue expanding initiatives like the Equitable Transfer Program, the Non-GMO Project is inviting donations from individuals and organizations who share their vision of a more inclusive, sustainable future during its Non-GMO Month fundraising drive.

 The application period for the next round of funding for the Non-GMO Project Equitable Transfer Program opens January 1, 2024.

 About the Non-GMO Project

 The Non-GMO Project is a mission-driven nonprofit organization dedicated to building and protecting a non-GMO food supply.
 The Non-GMO Project Verified seal remains North America’s most trusted third-party verification for GMO avoidance.
-Backed by our rigorous Standard, the Butterfly label is a meaningful way for brands and retailers to show their commitment to non-GMO choices and the food transparency shoppers seek.
+Backed by our rigorous Standard, the Butterfly label is a meaningful way for brands and retailers to show their commitment to non-GMO choices and the food transparency that shoppers seek.
 Learn more at www.nongmoproject.org.